 There is a resource fee per child per year.
 This fee covers stationery items as well as specialist materials needed for particular KLAs.

-There is a cleaning and technology fee per family per year.
+It also includes a cleaning and technology fee per family per year, grounds and maintenance, excursions and incursions.

 DIOCESAN FAMILY SCHOOL BUILDING LEVY (DFSBL)